 We objected to the scheme that would see a gym installed in the basement with associated works.
 You can read the full text of our objection here.
-Essentially, we argue that the scheme goes against many of Lambeth’s own planning policies and signally misses the opportunity to come forward with a truly innovative and practical plan that uses the great potential of the building and its garden land to best advantage, while respecting the building’s historic quality.
+Essentially, we argued that the scheme goes against many of Lambeth’s own planning policies and signally misses the opportunity to come forward with a truly innovative and practical plan that uses the great potential of the building and its garden land to best advantage, while respecting the building’s historic quality.
 In spite of our objections, and those of other organisations and local residents, the planning application was passed.

 26 Sunray Avenue (Southwark 16/AP/4961)